 The Bury Method of Planting Microgreens

-Doesn't allow the seeds to dry out.
+It doesn’t allow the seeds to dry out.

-Large seeds like peas or those in a dry husk; Like chard, beets, and cilantro, tend to dry out because they absorb water from the soil media.
+Large seeds like peas or those in a dry husk, Like chard, beets, and cilantro, tend to dry out because they absorb water from the soil media.

-Because of their size, they can allow air around them to circulate (poor soil to seed contact), removing moisture.
+Because of their size, they can allow air around them to circulate (poor soil-to-seed contact), removing moisture.
 Burying the seeds stops this effect.

 The soil also imparts a lot of drag on the seed husk as the seedling emerges from the soil.
 In effect, pulling the husk off the cotyledons.